 Medical experiments as forms of torture

-During the Nazi regime Sachsenhausen was infamous for inhuman tests conducted on prisoners by doctors.
-Some of the experiments carried by the Nazi included using them to conduct tests on vaccines and drugs, using Jews to test various surgical procedures without caring if the Jews alive or dead.
+During the Nazi regime, Sachsenhausen was infamous for the inhuman experiments conducted on prisoners by doctors.
+Some of these experiments involved testing vaccines and drugs on the inmates.
+They also used Jews to conduct various surgical procedures, without concern for whether the victims lived or died.
 Torture for prisoners included brutal medical operations with little or no chance of survival.

-In the eve of the Soviet Red Army, approaching Sachsenhausen in 1945, the Nazis deported prisoners on death marches.
-These marches were meant to avoid liberating the inmates and they entailed untold suffering and deaths of thousands of the prisoners.
+In the eve of the Soviet Red Army, approach to Sachsenhausen in 1945, the Nazis deported prisoners on death marches.
+These marches were meant to avoid liberating the inmates and they entailed untold suffering and deaths of thousands of prisoners.
 The survivors of this camp were liberated by the Soviet forces on 22nd of April, 1945.

 Lessons from Sachsenhausen